 Visual novels are similar to "Choose Your Own Adventure" books, but take advantage of the digital medium to evolve the concept much further.
 Common features of visual novels include branching storylines, dialogue trees, multiple endings, cutscenes, artwork, voice acting, music, and sound effects.
-The gameplay in these titles often revolve almost entirely around the narrative, such as talking to characters and making dialogue choices or moral decisions, though it is not uncommon for some titles to feature puzzles or mini-games.
+The gameplay in these titles often revolve almost entirely around the narrative, such as talking to characters and making dialogue choices or moral decisions.

 Considering the nature of visual novels, the gameplay is fairly limited as the focus is placed primarily on story, characters, art, and sound.
 Very often, visual novels give players a choice based on a selected number of actions such as whether or not to talk to certain characters, choosing dialogue responses, or deciding to move to another location.
 Choosing to go on specific story paths generally leads to different endings, another aspect that's very popular with visual novels.

 Because visual novels revolve almost entirely around storytelling and character interactions, this allows the narratives to be much more non-linear than is usually possible in other genres.
-In RPG's, for example, the choices made often have a limited impact on the overall main plot (due to the greater budgets and resources required to do so), whereas in visual novels, choices usually have a much bigger, more meaningful, impact on the plot, often leading to entirely different branches, which are often referred to as "routes" or "scenarios" within the genre.
-This is one of the key elements usually differentiating visual novels from Western point & click adventure games, where the plots are often more linear due to their greater emphasis on exploration and puzzle-solving, elements that most visual novels either streamline or eschew in favour of providing a more ambitious, non-linear, interactive storytelling experience.
+Choices in visual novels can often have meaningful impact on the plot, often leading to entirely different branches, which are often referred to as "routes" or "scenarios" within the genre.
+This is one of the key elements usually differentiating visual novels from adventure games, where the plots are often more linear due to their greater emphasis on exploration and puzzle-solving, elements that most visual novels either streamline or eschew in favor of providing a more detailed storytelling experience.

-However, while most visual novels typically have branching storylines and multiple endings, there are some that are more linear, with only a single story path and ending, such as Higurashi: When They Cry.
+However, while most visual novels typically have branching storylines and multiple endings, there are some that are more linear, with only a single story path and ending.